 Strata, PSUs, and Masked Variance Units

 NHANES visited 12 PSUs in 1999 and 15 PSUs in each year since 2000.
-In stage one of our sampling procedure, these PSUs were selected from strata defined by geography (e.g. census region), metropolitan statistical area status, and various population demographics.
+In the first stage, these PSUs were selected from strata defined by geography (e.g. census region), metropolitan statistical area status, and various population demographics.
 Two PSUs were selected from most strata.
 Together, these strata and the PSUs represent the variance units (sampling units used to estimate sampling error).

-Statistical software procedures used to analyze complex survey data need information about the first stage sampling procedure (i.e. the strata and PSU) in order to properly estimate the variance.
+Statistical software procedures used to analyze complex survey data need information about the first stage sampling procedure (i.e. the strata and PSU) to properly estimate the variance.

 Please refer to the Analytic Guidelines for more information on sampling and masked variance units.